tagspaces/documentation/docs/extensions/3d-viewer.md

 ## Installation

-This extensions is pre-installed in TagSpaces Pro
+This extension is pre-installed in TagSpaces Pro.

 ## License

-Propriatery
+Proprietary